IR Information

 (6) Risks associated with legal regulations

 The real estate industry, in which the Group operates, is regulated by laws such as the Building Lots and Buildings Transaction Business Act, the Building Standards Act, the City Planning Act, the National Land Use Planning Act, the Act on Land and Building Leases, the Act against Unjustifiable Premiums and Misleading Representations and the Fair Competition Code Concerning Indication of Real Estate.
 The revision or abolition of these legal regulations or the enforcement of new laws and regulations in the future may affect the performance and financial condition of the Group.
+The Group ensures its compliance with legal regulations.
+If, however, a legal violation occurs for some reason in the future and the Group's operation is suspended or its licenses are revoked by the regulatory authorities, its business activities will be interrupted and the performance and financial condition of the Group may be affected.

-The General Affairs Department of the Company plays a central role in responding to a range of legal regulations, including the implementation of compliance training and seminars for employees to increase their compliance awareness.
-Mainly from the perspectives of risk management and crisis management, the Risk Management and Compliance Committee examines measures against major risks faced by the entire group, and establishes measures for the prevention of compliance violations.
 We strive to obtain the latest information on any revision of relevant legal regulations in collaboration with external organs and lawyers, and ensure that all employees in the Group are thoroughly aware of this information.

 The following table lists the effective periods and other expiration dates of legal regulations specified by laws, regulations and contracts.